Single Doctoral-Level Business Courses

 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Business Administration program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 Doctoral Business Courses

 IB 87516 Global Business Strategic Management

-This course presents a global perspective in dealing with dynamic management issues in both foreign and diverse host environments.
-Cross-cultural management and competitive strategy are evaluated in the context of global changes—the expanding European Union (EU), the North American Free Trade Agreement (NAFTA), and the rapidly growing economies in Asia—that require new management applications.
-Real life business cases are used to present course material and provide Learners with decisions that managers of multi-national corporations face each day.Learning Outcomes:
+This course presents a global perspective of dynamic management issues in diverse international host environments.
+Cross-cultural management and competitive strategies are evaluated in the context of global changes—the evolving European Union, the North American Free Trade Agreement, and rapidly growing Asian economies—that require new management applications.
+Real-life business cases are used to present course material and provide Learners with decisions that managers of multinational corporations face each day.Learning Outcomes: